Configuration reference#

 disable_file_confinement = false # see below

 When disable_file_confinement = false (default), file-touching tools (read, write, edit, grep, glob, and lsp_*) refuse any path that resolves outside cwd + additional_directories.
-This is the parallel guard that makes the bash sandbox meaningful — without it the agent could exfiltrate via read.
+This is the parallel guard that makes the backend isolation meaningful — without it the agent could exfiltrate via read.
 Set true only if you genuinely want the model to roam the filesystem.

 See Permissions for full pattern syntax.